philipkali/Python-Flask-Projects/README.md

 #Python Flask Projects
-**The following web apps were developed using flask and sqlalchemy packages**
+**The following web apps were developed using flask and sqlalchemy packages.**